dothiko/mypaint/README.md

 #### Pickable stroke:
 You can pick beziertool stroke nodes after that stroke is accepted, with 'Pick context' action.

-### Polygon fill tool - fill a region surrounded with a (curved) path. : ポリゴンフィルツール
-Polygon fill tool, which enable to fill/erase/only fill current opaque pixel with curved polygon.

-with holding shift+ctrl and click empty canvas, we can popup "round button palette" around cursor. and with clicking that button , do fill(check icon)/erase(eraser icon)/erase outside(cut icon)/fill atop(plus icon) operation immidiately.

 ### Per device mode change : デバイスごとのモード変更
 A 'Device' referred to here is, for example, Pen tablet styls,or Pen tablet tail eraser,etc.